 Scoring an impressive titling trifecta that includes “Sex,” “Sin” and “Scandal,” this Lifetime movie simply doesn’t live down to its sleaze-mongering name.
 Shot in New Mexico for what looks like jackpots off penny slots, the fact-based story as depicted isn’t trashy enough to qualify as a guilty pleasure, other than perhaps admiring the micro-miniskirts the costume department appears to spray-paint on Mena Suvari.
-The networks sure don’t make ’em like this anymore, but it ADDED: "Sex & Lies"// does evoke nostalgia for TV-movie fare like “Mother, May I Sleep With Danger?”
+The networks sure don’t make ’em like this anymore, but “Sex & Lies” does evoke nostalgia for TV-movie fare like “Mother, May I Sleep With Danger?”

 Despite being subtitled “The Ted Binion Scandal,” “Sex & Lies in Sin City” focuses on Sandy (Suvari), the stripper that Las Vegas casino heir Binion (Matthew Modine) hooks up with in an old-fashioned scene of love at first pole dance.
 Fond of 10-gallon hats, snorting heroin and lusty laughs of “Ha-ha-HAH!,” Binion is smitten by Sandy, which irritates his sister Becky (Marcia Gay Harden), who snarls about her brother shacking up with a “gold-diggin’, booty-shakin’ whore.”

 Told mostly in flashback after Ted is found dead, the movie hinges entirely on whether Sandy killed him.
 Of course, she’s a prime suspect, mostly because her side boyfriend Rick (Johnathon Schaech) gets caught digging up bricks of silver that Ted buried to hide his ill-gotten gains.